zcslab/Brain_SC_2020summer_intern/README.md

 1. Developing a series of computational methods to predict gene sets, networks, or specific data representations in single cell and other omics data that annotate the biological characteristics in different tissue contexts.
 2. Providing a high quality Testbed
-3. Facilitating the interactive method
+3. Facilitating the interactive methodology developments between computer scientists, statistician and computational biologists
+4. Providing educational